No. 51: Randy Johnson

 “I’m getting back at U of A for all those beatings I used to take at USC,” said Johnson, who last faced the Wildcats in 1985 and walked six, gave up six runs and 13 hits and absorbed a 7-3 loss.

-He was the D-Backs’ winning pitcher as a starter in Game 2 (a three-hit complete game shutout) and Game 6 (leaving with a 15-2 lead after seven innings) and coming back a day later as the reliever in Game 7 (setting down all four batters he faced in the eighth and ninth inning as his team won in the bottom of the ninth), sharing the Series MVP Award with Curt Schilling.
+Johnson’s No. 51 would be retired by the Diamondbacks, whose cap he wears on the Hall plaque.
+He played in Arizona from 1999 to 2004, and, in the 2001 World Series, he was the D-Backs’ winning pitcher as a starter in Game 2 (a three-hit complete game shutout) and Game 6 (leaving with a 15-2 lead after seven innings) and coming back a day later as the reliever in Game 7 (setting down all four batters he faced in the eighth and ninth inning as his team won in the bottom of the ninth).
+He shared the Series MVP Award with Curt Schilling.
+He came back to pitch for Arizona in 2007 and ’08, hoping to record his 300th career win there (he got 15 of them in 40 starts, but No. 300 didn’t happen until he wore No. 51 for San Francisco in 2009).

 He’s also in the Seattle Mariners’ Hall of Fame and, while Ichiro Suzuki had No. 51 retired in his honor as a Hall of Fame inductee in 2025, the team said Johnson would be honored as well for wearing No. 51 in 2026.